Full Camino Portuguese

 • Distance630 km

-• GradeModerate with some longer, more remote days south of Porto
+• GradeEasy and moderate walks, with some challenging stages south of Porto

 Detail

 Walk the westernmost fringes of southern Europe from Lisbon to Santiago de Compostela, filled from end to end with UNESCO heritage sites.
-From Porto choose between the traditional inland way or the new coastal Camino.
+From Porto choose between the central inland way or the coastal Camino.
 There’s an optional visit to Fatima.

-Starting on foot from the Portuguese capital city of Lisbon, the Caminho runs upriver into a rural landscape, dotted with towns and villages – many of which have wonderful architecture, history and culture to explore.
+Starting on foot from the Portuguese capital city of Lisbon, the Caminho runs upriver into a rural landscape dotted with towns and villages – many of which have incredible architecture, history and culture to explore.

 Think of the Full Camino Portuguese in three sections.